naughtyfruit53/FastApiv1.6/docs/AI_HELP_GUIDE.md

 ## Overview

-The TritIQ Business Suite includes an integrated AI-powered help system that provides contextual assistance, intelligent Q&A, and guided support for mobile and demo modes.
+The TRITIQ BOS includes an integrated AI-powered help system that provides contextual assistance, intelligent Q&A, and guided support for mobile and demo modes.

 ## Features